The UK's largest independent broadband news and information site

 Can I get fibre broadband?

 Fibre broadband currently has a limited roll out.
-As of March 2012 around seven million homes had the option of fibre from Openreach (28% of UK households) this is expected to rise to ten million by the end of 2012.
-It should be remembered that while an exchange is announced for FTTC/P that not all premises served by an exchange will benefit, generally only 85% of properties see their cabinet enabled for FTTC on an exchange.
-BT have committed £2.5 billion to invest in the technology which will allow them to reach two thirds of the country by the end of 2014.
+As of March 2012 around seven million premises had the option of fibre from Openreach (28% of UK premises) this was expected to rise to ten million by the end of 2012 and in October 2017 91% of UK premises had an Openreach fibre broadband option, once you add other operators this increases to over 96% of premises.
+It should be remembered that while an exchange is announced for FTTC/P that not all premises served by an exchange will benefit, the roll-outs assess each cabinet individually.

 To check if you can get FTTC broadband, follow the below steps:

 - Check your postcode on the thinkbroadband availability checker which lists both FTTC, FTTH and a number of wireless options for faster broadband and the speeds recorded by our speed test in your area.

 - Visit the Openreach Superfast broadband website and enter your postcode to see if your telephone exchange and more importantly if your cabinet is enabled.

 - If your exchange is marked as 'Accepting Orders', enter your telephone number on the BT Wholesale broadband availability checker.